oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Custom Address Lists | Configured | Custom address lists can be configured by Agency administrators, however one initial custom list, `AgencyName-All`, should be manually created.
+Custom Address Lists | Configured | Custom address lists can be configured by organisation administrators, however one initial custom list, `OrganisationName-All`, should be manually created.
 GAL and OAB | Generated | These will be generated so that users can send emails within the organisation in accordance with Microsoft best practice.

 ### Email Transport Security